-Note: The cadre of candidates for this program includes compliance officers and IT managers responsible for solutions bearing on compliance with regulatory requirements and discovery requests.
+The cadre of candidates for this program includes compliance officers and IT managers responsible for solutions bearing on compliance with regulatory requirements and discovery requests.
 The faculty that teaches these courses are usually practicing attorneys that have experience with the respective "global/local" regulations/laws.

 The Legal Issues in IT Certificate provides attendees with competitive advantage by giving them the tools to recognize legally significant developments and to manage, with counsel, the process of responding appropriately to those developments.

 The Legal Issues in IT Program consists of selecting four courses from the following:

 2. Legal Issues & Contract Management in IT Outsourcing

 5. Contract Mediation/Arbitration